Exogenous variables

 3b.
 Forecasting electricity prices using historic exogenous variables

 In the example above, we just loaded the future exogenous variables.
 Often, these are not available because these variables are unknown.
-We can als make forecasts using only historic exogenous variables.
-This can be done simply by omitting the X_df
+We can also make forecasts using only historic exogenous variables.
+This can be done by adding the hist_exog_list

 Important